kristiandiana/test/README.md

-There will be ***3 available positions for each sub-team***.
-As a side note, being assigned to a specific sub-team does **not** necessarily mean you will not learn about the other, but it **is** where the bulk of your contributions will be made.
+There will be ***3 available positions for each of the two sub-teams*** (6 total).
+As a side note, being assigned to a specific sub-team does **not** necessarily mean you will not learn about the other, however it **is** where the bulk of your contributions will be made.

 ### [View the Planning Document](./PLAN.md)